nezhahq/nezhahq.github.io/docs/en_US/guide/settings.md

 ## Theme

-Select the theme for the homepage and admin panel here.
+Select the theme for the frontend and dashboard here.
 If a theme that already exists is not in the options, update the Dashboard.

+To use a custom frontend theme, you need to create a theme description file.
+For more information on custom themes, please refer to [Nezha Theme Development Environment](/en_US/developer/theme.html).

-Before enabling the Custom theme, ensure you have installed the custom theme; otherwise, the Dashboard will not display correctly after enabling this option.
+Before enabling the dashboard Custom theme, ensure you have installed the custom theme; otherwise, the Dashboard will not display correctly after enabling this option.

 ## Language